How do cheques work?

 If you’ve received a cheque and paid it into your bank, it usually takes two working days for the funds to show up in your bank account and be available to spend.

-If you're a Starling customer and deposit a cheque using the app, you’ll need to hold on to the physical cheque until it's cleared and you've got the money in your account.
-You’ll receive a notification when the money comes through.
+If you’re a Starling customer and deposit a cheque using the app, you’ll need to hold on to the physical cheque until it’s cleared and you’ve got the money in your account.
+You’ll receive two payment notifications, one when the cheque is being processed and one when the money comes through.

 If you post a cheque to your bank to deposit it, it will take longer than two working days as the postage time will need to be factored in.
-Cheques received by Starling before 3pm on a working day should be cleared by 11:59pm the next working day.
+At Starling, we aim for any cheques received before 3pm on a working day to be cleared by 11:59pm the next working day.

 Starling doesn’t process cheques at weekends or on bank holidays.